-- File Name Prefix Enter the text that will be put in front of the file name. - Add date and time suffix to the file name Select this option to add date and time to the file name suffix.
+■ File Name Prefix Enter the text that will be put in front of the file name.

 Video Clip: Select to send video clips when a trigger is activated.

 - Source: Select to record video clips from stream 1 or stream 2. - Pre-event recording